Hom-prealternative superalgebras: Abstract

-{\bf Abstract.} The purpose of this paper is to introduce Hom-prealternative superalgebras and their bimodules.
+{ The purpose of this paper is to introduce Hom-prealternative superalgebras and their bimodules.
 Some constructions of Hom-prealternative superalgebras and Hom-alternative superalgebras are given, and their connection with Hom-alternative superalgebras are studied.
-The corresponding bimodules and their relationships are dicussed.
+Bimodules over Hom-prealterna\-tive superalgebras are introduced, relations between bimodules over Hom-prealterna\-tive superalgebras and the bimodules of the corresponding Hom-alternative superalgebras are considered, and construction of bimodules over Hom-prealterna\-tive superalgebras by twisting is described. }